TravelCenters of America: History

 During 2015–2017, TA remodeled 56 Minit Mart and 24 Petro or TA locations.
 The company has also focused on providing truckers with electronic logging devices, following a mandate issued by the Federal Motor Carrier Safety Administration in 2015.
 TA ranked number 17 in CSP magazine's late 2017 list of the largest U.S. convenience store chains.
 The company was also recognized by the Women's Forum of New York for having a board with 40 percent female representation.
 In November 2017, president and CEO Thomas O'Brien announced his resignation effective December 31.
 The board promoted Barry Richards, then serving as EVP, to the president and chief operating officer role, and named William Myers, who held the senior vice president and chief accounting officer position, to EVP, CFO and treasurer.
 Adam Portnoy replaced O'Brien as the board's managing director.
-Andrew Rebholz became CEO in early 2018, having previously served as EVP, CFO, and treasurer.
+Andrew Rebholz became CEO in early 2018, having previously been EVP, CFO, and treasurer.
 TA sold its Minit Mart brand by the end of 2018.

 TA partnered with Wex in February 2018 to provide fuel card services to all TA and Petro locations throughout the U.S. The company also confirmed sponsorship of the "truck service challenge" competition for the Monster Energy NASCAR Cup Series and NASCAR Xfinity Series.
 TA expanded its Westlake headquarters in March 2017 by purchasing a nearby building.

-In December 2019, Jon Pertchik was appointed as chief executive officer upon Andrew Rebholz resignation.
+In December 2019, Jon Pertchik was appointed as chief executive officer upon Andrew Rebholz's resignation.

 TA fundraises for the St. Christopher Truckers Development and Relief Fund, which helps truck drivers who struggle financially as the result of health issues, annually since 2010.
 The company is the fund's largest contributor.
 The company has been included on the Fortune 500 list for ten years, and ranks #470, as of 2018.

 TA previously operated a single Canadian travel center in Woodstock, Ontario, but the company closed that location in 2022, leaving it with solely a U.S. presence.

 In January 2023, TA and Electrify America announced a partnership to install 1,000 electric vehicle fast charging stations at roughly 200 TA and Petro branded locations.
 The installations are planned to begin in 2023 and occur over the next five years.

+In February 2023, it was announced that BP had reached an agreement to purchase TA for $1.3 billion in cash.
+The acquisition finalized in May 2023.

 Divisions

 TA Restaurant Group

 TA Restaurant Group, a division of TravelCenters of America LLC, had 43 national and regional restaurant brands and approximately 6,200 employees, as of April 2016.
 The division operates around 850 restaurants and food stores branded as Country Pride, Iron Skillet, and Quaker Steak & Lube, among others.
+In the aftermath of the Covid-19 pandemic, many locations have closed their full service sit down restaurants.

 TA completed its purchase of the Quaker Steak & Lube restaurant chain in April 2016.
 There are approximately 40 Quaker Steak & Lube restaurants in 12 states, as of 2021.
 Quaker Steak & Lube continues to focus on franchise development.